-- Santa Rosa's population increased from 167,816 to 172,065 between the preparation of the 2016 - 2020 Consolidated Plan and the 2020 - 2024 Consolidated Plan, an increase of 2.5%.
-Census data from April 1, 2020, marks an additional population increase of 3.5% to 178,127 from the preparation of the 2020-2024 Consolidated Plan. - The median age of Santa Rosa's residents in 2020 was 38.8, three years less than the Metropolitan Statistical Area (MSA) average. - According to the 2020 American Community Survey (ACS), 64% of Santa Rosa's population is White, 32.7% of Santa Rosa's population identifies ethnically as Hispanic or Latinx which can be of any race, 6.0% are Asian, 2.5% are Black or African American, 1.1% are American Indiana and Alaskan Native, 0.5% are Native Hawaiian and Other Pacific Islander; and 6.9% are Two or more races. - The Comprehensive Affordable Housing Strategy (CHAS) cites 66,630 household units in Santa Rosa.
-Of the 66,630 household units, 11% earned 0 30% of the Area Median Income (AMI), 10% earned 30% 50% of AMI, 16% earned 50% 80% of AMI, 10% earned 80% 100% AMI, and 53% earned greater than AMI. - A total of 2,745 homeless individuals were counted in Sonoma County as part of the 2020 Point-in-Time Count (which is the most recent report available) 62% of whom were unsheltered.
-The City of Santa Rosa had 1,524 homeless individuals of which 798 were sheltered and 726 were unsheltered.
-Most of the homeless population was comprised of people in households without children, and a majority stated that the main obstacle to obtaining permanent housing was that they couldn't afford rent.

-- There are 11 facilities for the homeless in Santa Rosa with 417 emergency shelter beds serving families, single adults, youth, and women with children.
+- Santa Rosa's population increased from 167,816 to 172,065 between the preparation of the 2016 - 2020 Consolidated Plan and the 2020 - 2024 Consolidated Plan, an increase of 2.5%. - The median age of Santa Rosa's residents in 2017 was 38.3, three years less than the MSA's average. - According to the American Community Survey (ACS), 68.6% of Santa Rosa's population is White, 31.8% of Santa Rosa's population is Hispanic or Latinx, 5.4% are Asian, and 2.5% are Black or African American. - Of 64,090 household units, 11% earned 0 30% of AMI, 11% earned 30% 50% of AMI, 18% earned 50% 80% of AMI, 11% earned 80% 100% AMI, and 49% earned greater than the Area Median. - A total of 2,951 homeless individuals were counted as part of Sonoma County's 2019 Point-in-Time Count, 66% of whom were unsheltered.
+Most of the homeless population was comprised of people in households without children, and a majority stated that the main obstacle to obtaining permanent housing was that they couldn't afford rent. - There are 11 facilities for the homeless in Santa Rosa with 417 emergency shelter beds serving families, single adults, youth, and women with children.
 Santa Rosa's inventory also includes transitional and permanent supportive housing, discussed in greater detail in the Market Analysis. - Many non-homeless individuals need supportive housing and services to enable them to live independently and to avoid homelessness.
 These individuals may include the elderly, persons with physical, mental, or developmental disabilities, persons with HIV/AIDS, victims of domestic violence, children leaving group homes or aging out of foster care, farmworkers, and substance abusers.
 In Santa Rosa and throughout the MSA, there are a wide variety of programs and services available for special needs populations.